mcneel/developer.rhino3d.com/content/en/guides/eto/_index.md

 {{< call-out note "Follow Along" >}}
   It is worth noting that many, if not all of these pages will have code samples.
 If you're new to Eto, or even an advanced user, it is recommended to open the [script editor](http://localhost:1313/guides/scripting/scripting-command/#first-script) and copy/paste (or better yet write out!) the sample code so you can walk through and understand how Eto works.

-  Each page with samples will have both C# and Python 3, will work on both Windows and Mac and assumes minor familiarity with Rhino.
+  Each page with samples will have both C# and Python 3, will work on both Windows and Mac and assumes little familiarity with Rhino.
 {{< /call-out >}}

 {{< row >}}